Sinking fund: Benefits and drawbacks

 Therefore, if interest rates fall and bond prices rise, a firm will benefit from the sinking fund provision that enables it to repurchase its bonds at below-market prices.
 In this case, the firm's gain is the bondholder's loss – thus callable bonds will typically be issued at a higher coupon rate, reflecting the value of the option.

 Modern context – capital expenditure

-Sinking funds can also be used to set aside money for purposes of replacing capital equipment as it becomes obsolete, or major maintenance or renewal of elements of a fixed asset, typically a building.
-Such a fund is also commonly called a reserve fund, however the distinguishing feature of a sinking fund is that the payments into it are calculated to amortize a forecast future expenditure whereas a reserve fund is intended to equalise expenditure in respect of regularly recurring service items to avoid fluctuations in the amount of service charge payable each year.
+Sinking funds can also be used to set aside money for purposes of replacing equipment as it becomes obsolete, or major maintenance or renewal of elements of a fixed asset, typically a building.

+Historically, the term "sinking fund" was only used to refer to replacement of an asset and "reserve fund" was used for major maintenance or renewal.
+However, since the mid-2010s the terms are now used interchangeably in the United Kingdom.

+Other applications

+Though the term is often associated to business situations, it has gained popularity as a term people use when they use zero-based budgeting or cash envelope budgeting.
+In this application, the term "sinking fund" represents a type of category in a person's budget that they allocate money towards for future expenses including those that are long-term and short-term.
+Money is often allocated towards these sinking funds and can be taken out at any time.